electricimp/AzureIoTHub/examples/TempHumid IoTHub Device Registry Example/README.md

 ## Run a sample application on Electric Imp

 1. Reopen the [Electric Imp IDE](https://azure-ide.electricimp.com/login) and navigate to the model you created.
-2. Copy and Paste the [agent code](./example01.agent.nut) from github into the left side of the IDE in the agent window
+2. Copy and Paste the [agent code](./TempHumidIoTHubRegistry.agent.nut) from github into the left side of the IDE in the agent window
-3. Copy and Paste the [device code](./example01.device.nut) from github into the right side of the IDE in the device window
+3. Copy and Paste the [device code](./TempHumidIoTHubRegistry.device.nut) from github into the right side of the IDE in the device window

 ![IDE Model agent URL](../example_imgs/IDEEmptyAgentURL.png)

-4. On line 5 of the agent code paste the **Device Connection String** from the previous step in the `const CONNECT_STRING = ""`
+4. In the agent code look for the **IOTHUB_CONNECTION_STRING** variable.
+Copy and paste your connection string from **Create an IoT Hub resource** step 5.
 5. Hit Build and Run to save and launch the code

 ![IDE Build and Run](../example_imgs/IDE_IoTHubeRegistry.png)